DOWNLOAD MY BOOK!

-- We are proud to announce that ERC FEEL project ended on May 31st 2019!
+- We are sad to announce that ERC FEEL project ended on May 31st 2019!

 - July 2018 New publication: Francesco Mannella, Vieri G. Santucci, Eszter Somogyi, Lisa Jacquey, Kevin J. O’Regan and Gianluca Baldassarre, “Know Your Body Through Intrinsic Goals”